isomerpages/ogp/_about-us/ops/kennethchang.md

   * Grew FormSG Office Hours from 15 registrations to 678 registrations, as well as Telegram Form-ally and Formsies to 1035 and 140 subscribers respectively

   * Created and trialled webhook workshop to enable 29 non technical form admins to create their own webhooks, with learnings from this workshop informing FormSG roadmap for webhook simplification
-quote: In time of test, family is best.
+quote: Being part of a family means smiling for photos.
 linkedinId: ""

 ---